MA in Research Methodology

-Length of Program: A full-time student enrolled in three courses per semester can complete the course work in three semesters.
+Length of Program: A full-time student enrolled in three courses per semester can complete the coursework in three semesters.
 The time for the thesis will vary depending on the nature of the student's research agenda.
 Students have five years from acceptance to complete the program.
-(See GA&S Policy: Time Limit for Completion of Degree Requirements)

-Master's students in Research Methodology are required to maintain the status of continuous enrollment during their program of studies.
-(See GA&S Policy: Academic Standing – Continuous Registration) This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following:
+Continuous Enrollments: Master's students in Research Methodology are required to maintain the status of continuous enrollment during their program of studies.
+This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following:

 - Enroll in one of the following: